AlfonsoRodr/Driblab-Internship-Task/README.md

 If everything goes as expected, you will be able to access it at: **http://localhost:4200**

+## 🚀 Deployment
+The application was deployed using `Vercel`, and it's now accessible through this [url](https://deployment-attempt-10-gt9ksitub-alfonsorodrs-projects.vercel.app/)

 ## 🧱 Application Structure
 INSERTAR FOTO DEL DIAGRAMA